-It is the legal responsibility of commercial fishermen, tenders or transporters, and processors and buyers to ensure that all information on a fish ticket is complete and correct.
-Prior to completing and signing fish tickets, permit holders, tender operators, and/or processing personnel should make sure that the proper statistical area with the correct harvest information has been entered and the is complete. legible, and accurate.
-Fishermen are reminded fish ticket that 5AAC 39.130 (c)(9) requires completed fish tickets to include the CFEC permit number of the operator of the unit of gear with which the fish were taken imprinted on the fish ticket from the valid permit card.
+It is the legal responsibility of commercial fishery participants, tenders or transporters, and processors and buyers to ensure that all information on a fish ticket is complete and correct.
+Prior to completing and signing fish tickets, permit holders, tender operators, and/or processing personnel should make sure that the proper statistical area with the correct harvest information has been entered and the fish ticket is complete, legible, and accurate.
+Fishery participants are reminded that 5AAC 39.130 (c)(9)22 requires completed fish tickets to include the CFEC permit number of the operator of the unit of gear with which the fish were taken imprinted on the fish ticket from the valid permit card.